correnm/ACAS-Nessus-Parser/Deployment/README.txt

 	2.Created an additional output csv file for parsing nessus files that displays the host, base score, and temporal score of each of its vulnerabilities.
 	3.Ability for the user to input the specific site for MBSE import.
 	4.Additional installed_software cpe element columns in the importSpreadsheet output.
+Version 3.1 correctly parses the connector_ends output of the nessus file.

 Output files include:
 	1. importSpreadsheet.csv, which includes the majority of information that is being parsed out of the file.